Orville Hungerford: Banker

 On December 19, 1845, Orville Hungerford testified as a witness in the federal criminal case United States vs. Caleb J. McNulty, stating the following: "I was president of Jefferson county Bank when elected to Congress, and resigned before I came here."

 In late 1847, Orville Hungerford, who resumed his presidency of the Jefferson County Bank after his political career ended, initiated a lawsuit against the powerful Wall Street financial firm Prime, Ward & Co. for squandering the bank's money by speculating in the flour market.
 The New York trial court had granted Hungerford a judgment of $70,000.
 The Jefferson County Bank, which was later joined by other creditors, asked the court to issue Stillwell warrants, which caused the sheriff to arrest Edward Prime, Samuel Ward (lobbyist), and John Ward based on the legal theory that they were about to remove their assets in the United States to pay creditors in England.
 The defendants attempted to quash the warrants based on lack of jurisdiction and insufficient affidavits, but were unsuccessful.
-The Jefferson County Bank's attorney in the lawsuit, George C. Sherman, who was also a director of the Bank, mercilessly questioned one of the defendants, resulting in the recovery of some bank funds.
+The Jefferson County Bank's attorney in the lawsuit, George C. Sherman, who was also a director of the bank, mercilessly questioned one of the defendants, resulting in the recovery of some bank funds.

+An 1864 cartographic map of Watertown, N.Y. listed various banks in the Village, showing that the Jefferson County Bank held $148,000 of cash capital, which was far greater than the $100,000 held by its competitors the Black River Bank and the First National Bank or the $91,500 held by the Watertown Bank & Loan Company and the $50,000 held by O. Paddock & Co.'s Bank.
+The 1864 map listed Orville Hungerford's nephew and understudy, O.V.
+Brainard, as cashier for the Jefferson County Bank.

 Throughout the entire nineteenth century, the Jefferson County Bank, nationally chartered in 1865, never defaulted on its obligations and from 1824 paid its shareholders regular dividends.
 To put its growth in perspective: in 1821 it had resources of $91,000.00; by January 1, 1916, it had resources of $3,000,000.00.
-In 1916, Orville's grandson, Orville E. Hungerford, was vice-president of the bank.
+In 1916, Orville's grandson, Orville E. Hungerford, was vice-president of the Jefferson County National Bank.

-Orville Hungerford was one of the founders of the Bank of Watertown, which was capitalized at $100,000, and began operations on January 26, 1839.
-Loveland Paddock also helped found the Bank of Watertown.
+Orville Hungerford also co-founded the Bank of Watertown, which was capitalized at $100,000, and began operations on January 26, 1839.
+At this time, there were only two banks in Watertown, New York, whose primary industry consisted of four textile mills, employing around 160 workers, and similar businesses such as five flouring mills and Starr's distillery churning our 60,000 gallons of whiskey annually.